In South Korea, Anguish Over Deaths Of North Korean Defectors Who May Have Starved

 Han returned to China last year, divorced her husband, and returned to Seoul with her son.

-Kim says last winter, Han applied to the government for welfare benefits, but was rejected because she didn't have proof of her divorce.
+Kim says Han applied to the government for welfare benefits last winter, but was rejected because she didn't have proof of her divorce.
 Defectors are eligible for benefits, but only for five years.
-Kim tried to convince government administrators to help her, but to no avail.
+Kim tried to persuade government administrators to help her, but to no avail.

 "I think that's when she gave up on seeking help," he says.

-According to a survey last year by the government-funded Korea Hana Foundation, which helps defectors, the unemployment rate for defectors was 6.9%, 2.9% higher than the national average.
-They are concentrated in manual labor and service industries, and on average, work 8.8 hours a week more than the national average, but are paid about a third less than South Koreans.
+According to a survey last year by the government-funded Korea Hana Foundation, which helps defectors, the unemployment rate for defectors was 6.9% — 2.9% higher than the national average.
+They are concentrated in manual labor and service industries, and on average, work 8.8 hours a week more than the national average but are paid about a third less than South Koreans.

-Kim says defectors' poverty in South Korea, and the accompanying sense of shame, often contribute to their isolation.
+Kim says defectors' poverty in South Korea and the accompanying sense of shame often contribute to their isolation.

 "Imagine how you'd feel as a parent when you can't afford to feed your child or to give them anything other than used clothes," he says.
 "You start to hate the society and shun people."

-Han's death anguished Kim, and made him doubt himself.
-"I thought, 'Why did I bring her here?" he says.
+Han's death anguished Kim and made him doubt himself.
+"I thought, 'Why did I bring her here?' " he says.
 Of course, he says, he brought her here to help her find freedom — but what was the point, he wonders, if she just starved to death in a land of plenty.

 A fellow defector surnamed Lee, who did not want NPR to use her full name for fear that her family would face discrimination, was one of the few people who knew Han Seong-ok.
 Both were from Hamhung, North Korea's second-largest city.
 In 2009, they were in the same class at a government-funded training center, which all defectors to the South must attend.